Self-medication: Opiates

 Opiates, such as heroin and morphine, function as an analgesic by binding to opioid receptors in the brain and gastrointestinal tract.
 This binding reduces the perception of and reaction to pain, while also increasing pain tolerance.
 Opiates are hypothesized to be used as self-medication for aggression and rage.
 Opiates are effective anxiolytics, mood stabilizers, and anti-depressants, however, people tend to self-medicate anxiety and depression with depressants and stimulants respectively, though this is by no means an absolute analysis.

 Modern research into novel antidepressants targeting opioid receptors suggests that endogenous opioid dysregulation may play a role in medical conditions including anxiety disorders, clinical depression, and borderline personality disorder.
 BPD is typically characterized by sensitivity to rejection, isolation, and perceived failure, all of which are forms of psychological pain.
 As research suggests that psychological pain and physiological pain both share the same underlying mechanism, it is likely that under the self-medication hypothesis some or most recreational opioid users are attempting to alleviate psychological pain with opioids in the same way opioids are used to treat physiological pain.

 Cannabis

-Cannabis is paradoxical in that it simultaneously produces stimulating, sedating and mildly psychedelic properties and both anxiolytic or anxiogenic properties, depending on the individual and circumstances of use.
+Cannabis is paradoxical in that it may produce either stimulating, sedating, or a timely combination of both effects; as well as mildly psychedelic and both anxiolytic or anxiogenic properties being possible, depending on the individual and circumstances of use.
 Depressant properties are more obvious in occasional users, and stimulating properties are more common in chronic users.
 Khantzian noted that research had not sufficiently addressed a theoretical mechanism for cannabis, and therefore did not include it in the SMH.